Skip to main content

 ignore_startup_parameters = extra_float_digits

-• ignore_startup_parameters is required because the exporter's PostgreSQL driver sends extra_float_digits during connection startup, which PgBouncer rejects by default
+• ignore_startup_parameters is required because the exporter's PostgreSQL driver sends extra_float_digits during connection startup, which PgBouncer rejects by default.

 2. Add authentication